amankc-neo/ci-cd-linter-validator-scanner/README.md

 ## 🧩 Extending
 - Want to write your own rules?
 Just drop a new .rego file in policies/custom/ and you’re good to go.

+---

+## Terms of Use

+- This repository is open for educational and reference purposes.
+- You are free to explore, copy, and adapt the ideas and structure.
+- No warranty or support is provided.

+---